 We consider all short-term, highly liquid investments that are readily convertible to cash with a maturity of three months or less at the time of purchase to be cash equivalents.
-As of December 31, 2021, we had cash accounts in excess of FDIC-insured limits.
-We do not believe we are exposed to any significant credit risk on cash and cash equivalents.
+As of December 31, 2022, we had cash accounts in excess of FDIC-insured limits.
+To date, the Company has not experienced losses or lack of access to cash in its cash and cash equivalent accounts.